-The album was a commercial and critical success from the start that effectively revived his slumping career.
+A success from the start, this album effectively revived Sinatra's slumping music career.
 It transformed him from the teen idol he was before into an artist that deserved to be taken seriously and who dealt with more mature themes.
-In The Wee Small Hours is frequently seen as one of the best albums of all time.
-The album was listed at #101 in Rolling Stone's 500 Greatest Albums of All Time, while Time included it in their 2006 list of 100 timeless and essential albums.

 - "In the Wee Small Hours of the Morning" (3:00)